1) When does Trailhead Direct operate?

 Each Trailhead Direct vehicle is equipped with a bike rack that can carry up to two bikes.
 Please note that mountain biking is only allowed at the East Sunset Way Trailhead.

 Accepted forms of payments include cash, ORCA cards, Transit Go Mobile Tickets, and Metro paper transfers.
-Get more info about fares & ORCA cards.
+Get more info about fares & ORCA cards here.

 While trail destinations may vary in accessibility, Trailhead Direct vehicles are wheelchair accessible.
 All are welcome.

-10) How many seats are there on each transit van?
+9) How many seats are there on each vehicle?